-DonorFileID DonorFileName The ID of the donor image The partial path name to the donor image (relative to the top node of the data distribution), e.g. DonorMaskFileName world/NC2017_492_3.png if IsTarget = "Y", blank otherwise.
-The partial path name to the donor mask (relative to the top node of the data distribution), e.g. reference/splice/mask/NC2017_492_mask.png if IsTarget = "Y", blank otherwise.
+DonorFileID DonorFileName The ID of the donor image The partial path name to the donor image (relative to the top node of the data distribution), e.g. world/MFC2018_492_3.png if IsTarget = "Y", blank otherwise.
+DonorMaskFileName The partial path name to the donor mask (relative to the top node of the data distribution), e.g. reference/splice/mask/MFC2018_492_mask.png if IsTarget = "Y", blank otherwise.

-For each probe for a given detection TaskID, the file NC2017-<TASKID>-refprobejournaljoin.csv documents the journal from which the probe came as well as the operation(s), identified by the before-operation-node and after-operation-node, referenced in the NC2017-<TASKID>-ref-journalmask.csv.
+For each probe for a given detection TaskID, the file MFC2018-<TaskID>-ref-probejournaljoin.csv documents the journal from which the probe came as well as the operation(s), identified by the before-operation-node and after-operation-node, referenced in the MFC2018-<TaskID>-ref-journalmask.csv.
 Journals may include sub-graphs that do not apply to a given probe; only entries that pertain to a given probe are in the probejournaljoin file.

-ProbeFileID JournalName Same as above Same as above

-5

-StartNodeID The starting NodeID within the journal whose operation is

-included in the probe, e.g.

-if77i8v5clk3g2btmpz038hhrnx499s3-TGT-01

-EndNodeID The starting NodeID within the journal whose operation is

-included in the probe, e.g.

-if77i8v5clk3g2btmpz038hhrnx499s3-TGT-02-FILL
+ProbeFileID Same as above JournalName Same as above StartNodeID The starting NodeID within the journal whose operation is included in the probe, e.g. if77i8v5clk3g2btmpz038hhrnx499s3- TGT-01 EndNodeID The starting NodeID within the journal whose operation is included in the probe, e.g. if77i8v5clk3g2btmpz038hhrnx499s3- TGT-02-FILL BitPlane The bit position of the manipulation in the JPEG2000 mask, e.g. BP = 2; the $(i, j)$ -th pixel was modified by the operation if $1 =$ $pixel{i,j} \wedge 2^{BP-1}$